Part V

 These practices aim to build somatic resilience and support the primary goal of reducing reliance on external substances/behaviors for regulation.

-This perspective fosters radical responsibility—acknowledging one’s patterns without self-blame but with accountability for behavior and its impact, understanding their roots compassionately, and consciously choosing a different path forward.
+This perspective fosters Radical Responsibility—acknowledging one’s patterns without self-blame but with accountability for behavior and its impact, understanding their roots compassionately, and consciously choosing a different path forward.

 This complements the principles of honesty and accountability fundamental to primary recovery frameworks.

-5. Fostering self-sovereignty within healthy interdependence:
+5. Fostering Self-Sovereignty within healthy interdependence:

 Conclusion: From Chasing Shadows to Embodying Wholeness Within Supported Recovery